MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

     ![Import custom 3D part](media/import-object.PNG "Import custom 3D part")

 > [!NOTE]
 > [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] supports glTF, GLB, FBX, STL, and PLY file formats.
-You can use a combination of third-party tools and the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to prepare your 3D (CAD) models, or you can use the Import Tool’s concierge service to have [!include[cc-microsoft](../includes/cc-microsoft.md)] convert and optimize the models for you.
+You can use a combination of third-party tools and the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to prepare your 3D (CAD) models, or you can use the Import Tool's concierge service to have [!include[cc-microsoft](../includes/cc-microsoft.md)] convert and optimize the models for you.
 For more information about the Import Tool, see these topics:<br>- [Import Tool overview](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/index)<br>- [Optimize your 3D models](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/optimize-models)<br>- [Best practices for 3D models](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/best-practices)<br>- [Use Dynamics 365 Import Tool](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/import-tool)

 ## Add 3D objects from the 3D toolkit to support your steps